Volvo S60: 2014 model year update

 Changes include all-new exterior panels from the A-pillars forward including a new hood, front fenders and fascia; a wider grille with a larger Ironmark is flanked by new headlights while a larger, wider lower front intake gains bright accents and horizontally mounted LED daytime running lights; new integrated exhaust pipes at rear, a new Adaptive Digital TFT Display instrument cluster for select models (R-Design versions include unique blue instrument dials), new paddle shifters on T6 AWD and R-Design models (optional on T5), Advanced Quick Shift (AQS) option on all T6 engines and activated when the transmission is set to sport mode or when using paddle shifters, IntelliSafe with Pedestrian Detection and Cyclist Detection with full auto brake and Cross Traffic Alert became part of the Technology Package, a new radar-based Blind Spot Information System (BLIS) to monitor and alert the driver to rapidly approaching vehicles behind the car while still informing the driver about vehicles in the blind spots on both sides of the car, Cross Traffic Alert with radar sensors at the rear end of the car to alert the driver to crossing traffic from the sides when reversing out of a parking space.

 North America models went on sale as 2014 model year vehicles in late 2013.
 Early models include S60 T5 (base, Premier, Premier Plus, Platinum), T6 (AWD, Premier Plus, Platinum, R-Design AWD, RD Platinum).

-Second generation models
+Second-generation models

 S60L

 The S60L, also marketed as S60 Inscription, is the top-of-the-line, long wheelbase model of the S60.
 It has been lengthened by 80 mm compared to the standard model to give additional legroom for rear passengers.
 It is also manufactured in Chengdu, China, and is the first consumer automobile manufactured in China to be sold in the United States.
 The S60L commenced production in October 2014.
+In late 2018, the S60L received a minor facelift that included a new grille and emblems that feature the updated Volvo logo.
+For the 2019 model year, the S60L was sold in China exclusively.